syncfusion-content/winui-docs/winui/radialgauge/annotation.md

 **Positioning annotation**

 The annotation can be positioned either using the `Angle` or `Axis value`.
 It can be controlled by `DirectionUnit` property of `Annotation`.
 Its default value is `Angle`.

+**Positioning annotation using angle**

-The following example shows how to position the annotation widget using angle.
+The following example shows how to position the annotation using angle.

 {% tabs %}